 Joe and Grandpa 1942

 Grandpa Knock was a young fifty five year old when he retired and left his farm in the care of hired hands and tenant farmers.
-When I was born in 1941 in Luverne Minnesota, Grandma and Grandpa Knock lived in a large craftsman house in Grundy Center Iowa.
+When I was born in Luverne Minnesota, Grandma and Grandpa Knock lived in a large craftsman house in Grundy Center Iowa.
 I remember his soft hand holding mine as we walked around the house or went to the farm.
 He was silent and with a halo of calm surrounding him.
 He smoked cigars and let me swing him in the glider on the large front porch.
 There was a cutting garden in the back yard with flowers of every shape, color and fragrance.
 My older sister, Nancy and I went with our parents from Minnesota to Iowa in a very large pre war grey Dodge.
 There would be no new cars till the war was over.
 Sometimes during the war we had to go by train if there were not enough rations for gas and tires.
 Calvin's younger brother Joe was serving in the Navy somewhere in the South Pacific.
 Sometimes they knew where he was and sometimes not.
 My father was the only other child, and when we arrived with him we were welcomed and cherished, very quietly.
 Stoic Germans did not speak of sorrows.
 Grandpa Knock did not see his younger son again.
 I know my father spoke German as a child, but I never heard a hint of the guttural German accent from any of the relatives.
 They ere deeply patriotic and independent.
 During the ill-conceived WWI, my father told me that an unnamed group of outsiders had come to their community and threatened to tar and feather their Presbyterian minister.

 As soon as we arrive we run up to the attic to find our toys always housed in a large trunk.
 The wide dark aged oak floor boards smell of oil and wood.
 The toys are the same ones played with by my father and his brother.
 We listen to band concerts on the big front porch.
 My seemingly ancient grandpa, although only in his fifties, rests on a glider.
 Nancy and I play on the floor.
 It is quite exciting waiting for the band to play in the large white band shell on the lawn of the Court House across the street.
 If they sell popcorn at the stand next to the band we will get some.
 My grandma is meticulous and bends over to pick up a piece of lint she sees on the carpet.
 She fixes meals made of fresh lettuce, corn and tomatoes.
 All the vegetables have been fresh picked, although not necessairly in her gardenas it is reserved for flowers.